jschneider98/uiwatcher-docs/README.md

 ```

 #### UiWatcher.setPageId(pageId)
-Sets the pageId.
+Sets the **pageId**.
 This is useful for Single Page Apps or if you want to customize how you track specific pages.

 ```
 watcher.setPageId('login');